MickeyMeowMeowHouse/NASMCompileTimeRayTracing/README.md

 ## Preview
 When compiling is slowly proceeding, it's able to check the preview of the scene by running `make preview`.
 The script tries to composite the picture by concatenating the pieces and create a picture file out of them.
 You can then view `preview.bmp` to have a quick peek of the rendering picture.

-# The GLSL Implementation Demo
+# The GLSL Implementation Demo From Shadertoy
 Please check out from Shadertoy: [here](https://www.shadertoy.com/view/3dcfDr)